Nervous System Reset

 1. Start absurdly small.
 Two minutes, not two hours.
 A brief, doable pause your system can complete without alarm builds more trust than a long one it fights.

 3. Anchor to the exhale.
 Breathe in for four, out for six.
-The long out-breath is one of the most direct ways to tell your body the threat has passed.
+The long out-breath is one of the most direct ways to tell your body the threat has passed, and it is the cornerstone of the vagus nerve exercises that work this same switch from other angles.

 The slow, real thing